 Maggie's Ruse by Anne Leigh Parrish

-A 2020 Eric Hoffer Award Honorable Mention in General Fiction, "Maggie's Ruse" is the story of identical twin sisters Maggie and Marta Dugan.
+A 2020 Eric Hoffer Award Honorable Mention in General Fiction and 2020 American Fiction Awards Finalist, "Maggie's Ruse" is the story of identical twin sisters Maggie and Marta Dugan.
 Their relationship has the usual sisterly strains, until home alone one afternoon, Maggie masquerades as Marta when a friend of hers drops by.
 The ruse is quickly discovered, a rift between the sisters ensues, and they go their separate ways.
 But living apart is hard; real independence harder still.
 Will they come back together?
 How long until each realizes she needs the other to feel whole?

 Publication Date: October 1, 2019